pexip/os-bind9/doc/arm/reference.rst

    :short: Specifies the maximum number of concurrent DNS UPDATE messages that can be processed by the server.

-   This is the maximum number of simultaneous DNS UPDATE messages that the server will accept for updating local authoritiative zones or forwarding to a primary server.
+   This is the maximum number of simultaneous DNS UPDATE messages that the server will accept, for updating local authoritative zones or forwarding to a primary server.
 The default is ``100``.

 .. _intervals: